xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 - there is a snippet id for each specific snippet a document has
 - we search for snippets, not documents, so results can contain multiple different snippets of the same document
-- many APIs which accepts either a document id for referring to a document as a whole or a snippet id to refer to a specific snippet
+- APIs which operate on the document as a whole like the ingestion or candidates API only accept a document id
-    - some APIs currently fall back to using the first snippet if only document id is used, but this is intended to change in the future

-We made sure that all search APIs in which you can refer to a specific snippet also work with just the document id even if the document has multiple snippets. _But_ the results might not be quite as expected as there can be a huge difference in the search results.
+- all search APIs do accept document and snippet ids with slightly different semantic meaning
+    - document ids always refer to the document as a whole
+    - while snippet ids refer to a specific snippet
+- for documents which only have exactly one snippet the document id and the snippet id with `sub_id: 0` can be used interchangeably
+    - as such if your system might have documents with multiple snippets in the future it's a good idea to always use the snippet id for forward compatibility

+Some of the search APIs currently have suboptimal implementations when using a document id of a document which has multiple snippets.
+But this _only_ affects documents which have multiple snippets.
+As such we recommend always using the snippet id until the implementation is improved.

 ## Snippet Id